selipot/selipot.github.io/about/index.md

 title: About & Contact
 image:
   feature: drifter-launch.jpg
-  credit: Launching a surface drifter onboard the NOAA ship Ronald H. Brown
+  credit: Launching a surface drifter in the Gulf Stream in 2012 onboard the NOAA ship Ronald H. Brown
 ---

 I am a physical oceanographer in the [Department of Ocean Sciences](http://www.rsmas.miami.edu/research/departments/ocean-sciences/) at the [Rosenstiel School of Marine and Atmospheric Science](http://rsmas.miami.edu) of [the University of Miami](http://www.miami.edu).